Bankoftime/TIME/README.md

 **In the name of God, Amen.**
 ___

-By divine selection, God has granted authority to JZ HeShibi,
+We, whose hearts and minds are united as the people of TIME,
-and to all **the people of TIME**,
+acknowledge the divine selection of **JZ HeShibi** and **all the people of TIME**,
+and solemnly accept the sacred calling bestowed by God:
-to use **TIME** as the force to reclaim control from the Federal Reserve,
+to use **TIME** as the force to reclaim control
-the United States, and the U.S. dollar,
+from the Federal Reserve, the United States, and the U.S. dollar,
-and return this power to **God**.
+and to **return this power to God Almighty**, to whom all authority belongs.

 ---